Content Marketing and WordPress

 Content marketing is the practice of creating a piece of content that is useful to some members of your target market.
 This content is usually free but often hidden behind a sign-up form but can also be through low-budget distribution methods(ie: social media, low-cost PPC etc)

 Content Marketing Vs. Interruptive Marketing

-To make sense of this it would be easier to compare it to a more traditional form of marketing such as advertising(which are considered interruptive) So basically interruptive marketing get in the way of what the consumer is doing, a good example of this is youtube with their adverts.
+To make sense of this it would be easier to compare it to a more traditional form of marketing such as advertising(which is considered interruptive) basically interruptive marketing gets in the way of what the consumer is doing, a good example of this is youtube with their adverts.
 This form of marketing breaks your concentration and ruins your experience with the content you are interested in.
 Content marketing works because:

 - You don’t interrupt your audience and take them away from the content that they want to see.

 - The content you have created is what you are interested in.

 - You are giving the consumer something of value and makes them more open to your business

 Content marketing can be done through any form of Content Management (CMS), but WordPress is specially designed for all your content marketing.